Predictia/AQUA/docs/sphinx/source/new_diagnostics/guidelines/default_parser.rst

 Default parser
 ==============

-All the state of the art diagnostics (See :ref:`diagnostics` for a description) needs to have a command line interface (CLI) to be able to run them together with the other diagnostics in the AQUA framework.
+All the state of the art diagnostics (See :ref:`stateoftheart_diagnostics` for a description) needs to have a command line interface (CLI) to be able to run them together with the other diagnostics in the AQUA framework.

 In order to facilitate the usage of different diagnostics, a set of common arguments that the CLI should be able